 - When it comes to color, they are red because of anthocyanins, mainly pelargonidin 3-glucoside.

-- Strawberries at cold temperature are not sweeter than room temperature strawberries.
+- Strawberries at cold temperatures are not sweeter than room-temperature strawberries.

 Yes, cut strawberries go bad so faster than whole ones.
 So, leave the whole berry until you eat or use it in any dish.